symfony/symfony-docs/cookbook/debugging.rst

 .. index::
    single: Debugging

-How to optimize your development Environment for debugging
+How to Optimize your Development Environment for Debugging
 ==========================================================

 When you work on a Symfony project on your local machine, you should use the